 - 1 medium head cabbage

-- 1/2 teaspoon salt
+- 1/2 teaspoon salt (or to taste)

-- 3 to 4 tablespoons melted butter
+- 3-4 tablespoons butter (melted)

-- salt and pepper to taste
+- Black pepper to taste

-Turn cabbage carefully and simmer about 8 minutes longer, or until tender.
+- Turn cabbage carefully and simmer about 8 minutes longer, or until tender.
 Pour off water and return to low heat until moisture has evaporated.
 Add melted butter; coat boiled cabbage thoroughly.

-Sprinkle the cabbage with salt and pepper - season to taste.
+- Sprinkle the cabbage with salt and pepper - season to taste.

 Tips and Variations

-Use chicken broth or vegetable broth in place of the water.
+- Use chicken broth or vegetable broth in place of the water.

-Replace the salt with about 1/2 teaspoon of Creole or Cajun seasoning, or a seasoned salt blend.
+- Replace the salt with about 1/2 teaspoon of Creole or Cajun seasoning, or a seasoned salt blend.
 If the seasoning is salt-free, add salt, to taste.

-Make homemade hot pepper sauce.
+- Make homemade hot pepper sauce.
 Fill a sterile jar with cleaned chopped hot or mild peppers.
 If the peppers are small, just cut a slit in them or pierce them.
 In a saucepan over high heat, bring vinegar to a boil.
 Pour the hot vinegar over the peppers.
 Cover and refrigerate for a week or two before using.